About this FAQ

 Yes.
 Older adults and people who have underlying conditions have a higher risk of getting very sick from this illness.
-You need to take extra precautions to minimize your risk from COVID-19, so be sure to review the CDC’s resources on how high-risk individuals can get ready for COVID-19.
+You need to take extra precautions to minimize your risk from COVID-19.

 My prostate cancer is currently undetectable.
 Am I at risk?

 Age and underlying health conditions put you at a higher risk of serious illness from COVID-19, and these are factors that often coincide with prostate cancer patients and survivors.
 But even if you’re not at an elevated risk, the CDC recommends that everyone take practical steps to prevent the spread of COVID-19.

 I recently traveled, or I think I might have come across someone sick with COVID-19 in my local community.
 Am I at risk?

 Call your doctor (before you go to the hospital) if you’ve been in close contact someone who has COVID-19 or if you’ve recently traveled to an area with widespread or active exposure to the disease.
 The CDC keeps an up-to-date map of verified cases, but one of the challenges is that the disease can take several days or even weeks before a patient shows any COVID-19 symptoms.
 If you’ve traveled recently, take a look at the CDC’s travelers’ information website.